 Check Out Information

 Stop by the library counter during library hours to open an account.
 All library materials may be checked out for three weeks.
 Magazines may be taken out and returned on an honor basis.
 We do have limits on the amount of materials that may be checked out at one time:

 15 Books / 5 CDs / 5 DVDs / 5 Magazines

 Self-Checkout Self-Checkout is available when staff are not present.
 Typical health-safety protocols should be followed, including the use of masks and hand sanitizer.
 We are glad to provide you with the opportunity to browse and select materials directly now in our new location in the Loft and C212 above the Well.
 In addition to in-person check-outs, you may continue to request items out for pickup in the church office lobby by placing items on hold in your account or by making email requests.

 You may extend the due date on any items you have checked out for a maximum of six months unless another person is waiting for them.
 To renew items, stop by the Library, log in to your personal account on the online catalog or contact the Library.

 Do not reply to the weekly no-return email you receive.

 Returns & Fines

 All items can be returned by placing them in the black bin at the Library counter or through the book drop on the south side of The Well/Library building.
-A fine of 10 cents per day will be charged for each item that is overdue with a one-day grace period.
+No fines are currently being charged on overdue materials.

 The Library accepts donations of gently used books, CDs and DVDs that have a Christian point-of-view.
 You may bring your donations to the Library between 8am–6pm.
 To help us, please bring small amounts (one or two bags or boxes) at a time and clearly label them "donation".
 Items may be added to our collection or made available on our used-books sale shelves to support the library.